NenntMichClemens/ModAttack-Utils/README.md

 3. Move modattackutils.jar file to the plugin folder of your minecraft server.
 The plugin will be initialized and the database file should be created automatically.

 ## ✍️ ~ License
 › You are free to use the plugin and the code, but there is no support or warranty.
-Note that the plugin might not work as expected.
+Note that the plugin might not work as expected sometimes.